-Deming received an MFA from Vermont College, a Wallace Stegner Fellowship from Stanford University, two poetry fellowships from the National Endowment for the Arts, and fellowships from the Fine Arts Work Center in Provincetown, the Arizona Commission on the Arts, the Tucson/Pima Arts Council, and a National Writer’s Voice Residency Award.
+Deming received an MFA from Vermont College, a Wallace Stegner Fellowship from Stanford University, two poetry fellowships from the National Endowment for the Arts, and fellowships from the Fine Arts Work Center in Provincetown, the Arizona Commission on the Arts, the Tucson/Pima Arts Council, and the National Writer’s Voice.
 Her work has been awarded the Pablo Neruda Prize from Nimrod, a Pushcart Prize, the Gertrude B. Claytor Award from the Poetry Society of America, the Best Essay Gold Award from the GAMMA Southeastern Magazine Association, and the Bayer Award in Science Writing from Creative Nonfiction for the essay “Poetry and Science: A View From the Divide.”
-She has held residencies at Yaddo, Cummington Community of the Arts, Djerassi Resident Artists Program, Mesa Refuge, The Island Institute in Alaska, Hawthornden Castle International Retreat for Writers, The Hermitage Artist Retreat and the H. J. Andrews Experimental Forest in Oregon.
-She has served on the faculty of the Prague Summer Program, Taos Summer Writer’s Conference, University of Montana’s Environmental Writing Institute, Indiana University Writers’ Conference, Wildbranch Writing Workshop, Writers at Work and the Bread Loaf/Orion Environmental Writing Workshop, among many other venues.
-Working with the Language of Conservation Project sponsored by Poets House, Deming curated the poetry installation at the Jacksonville (FL) Zoo and Gardens.
-Her writing has been widely published and anthologized, including in Ecotone, Prairie Schooner, The Georgia Review, Orion, OnEarth, Southwestern American Literature, Parthenon West, Western Humanities Review, Sierra, Gnosis, Cutthroat, American Poetry Review, Eleven Eleven, Terrain.org, Verse and Universe: Poems on Science and Mathematics, The Norton Book of Nature Writing, and Best American Science and Nature Writing.
-Former Director of the University of Arizona Poetry Center (1990-2002), she currently is Agnese Nelms Haury Chair of Environment and Social Justice and Professor of Creative Writing at the University of Arizona.
+She has held residencies at Yaddo, Djerassi Resident Artists Program, Mesa Refuge, Hawthornden Castle International Retreat for Writers, The Hermitage Artist Retreat and the H. J. Andrews Experimental Forest in Oregon.
+She has served on the faculty of the Prague Summer Program, Taos Summer Writer’s Conference, Kachemak Bay Writers Conference, University of Montana’s Environmental Writing Institute, Minnesota Northwoods Writers Conference, Indiana University Writers’ Conference and the Bread Loaf/Orion Environmental Writing Workshop, among many other venues.
+Working with the Language of Conservation Project sponsored by Poets House in New York City, Deming curated the poetry installation at the Jacksonville (FL) Zoo and Gardens.
+Her writing has been widely published and anthologized, including in Scientific American, Ecotone, The Georgia Review, Orion, Western Humanities Review, Sierra, Gnosis, American Poetry Review, Eleven Eleven, Terrain.org, The Norton Book of Nature Writing, and Best American Science and Nature Writing.
+Among her most keen interests is the intersection of art and science.
+Former Director of the University of Arizona Poetry Center and Agnese Nelms Haury Chair of Environment and Social Justice, she is Regents Professor Emerita at the University of Arizona, where in 2015 she founded the Field Studies in Writing Program http://www.fieldstudieswrititng.com/.
 She lives in Tucson, Arizona and Grand Manan, New Brunswick, Canada.